relativitydev/relativity-import-samples/README.md

  To run a sample code:

- - First, copy the content of [sample dataset](https://github.com/relativitydev/relativity-import-samples/tree/main/SampleDataSources) to your Relativity fileshare.
+ - Copy the content of [sample dataset](https://github.com/relativitydev/relativity-import-samples/tree/main/SampleDataSources) to your Relativity fileshare.
  - Uncomment line with sample invocation you want to run in Main method.

             // await sampleCollection.Sample08_ImportImages();